Back in 2016, an intriguing article appeared on Reddit: “Do Experienced Programmers Use Google Frequently?”.

 How would it look like today?

-Depending on the technology you use you might need more net resources or less.
-For example I don’t imagine going to some offline msdn documentation (I remember installing that back then in the early versions of VS!).
+Depending on the technology you use, you might need more net resources or less.
+For example, I don’t imagine going to some offline MSDN documentation (I remember installing that back then in the early versions of VS!).
 Now I simply type “msdn:… ” and visit an online site.

-- Do you cut-off connection when you want to work?
+- Do you cut off connection when you want to work?

-- How do you fight with online distractions?
+- How do you fight online distractions?